cdjq/DFRobot_GNSSAndRTC/README.md

   /**
    * @fn calibStatus
    * @brief Current clock calibration status
+   * @param mode By default, it is set to true, indicating access to the calibration status only.
+   * @n  If continuous calibration for one minute does not return a successful calibration,
+   * @n  you can pass in false to manually terminate this calibration session.
    * @return uint8_t type, indicates current clock calibration status
    * @retval 0 Not calibrated
    * @retval 1 Calibration complete